IzumiCypherX/EmiliaAnimeBot/README.md

 Originally a Marie fork, Yumeko Jabami evolved further and was built to be more robust and more dedicated to Anime Chats.

-Can be found on telegram as [Yumeko Jabami](https://t.me/yumekojabami_robot).
+Can be found on telegram as [Emilia](https://t.me/EmiliaAnimeBot).

-The Support group can be reached out to at [Devil's Territory](https://t.me/joinchat/SSYHLu5SbWEJRxjl), where you can ask for help about [Yumeko Jabami](https://t.me/joinchat/SSYHLu5SbWEJRxjl),discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Anime Hub](https//t.me/fuckinweebs), where you can ask for support about [Emilia](https://t.me/EmiliaAnimeBot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+Else, You Can ask Developer [Izumi](https://t.me/izumibotofficial)

 ## How to setup/deploy.